Australia hero image

 • Adds Phillip Island penguin parade and Yarra Valley donor appreciation dinner.

-• Allows leadership retreat session, performing arts exchange, or cross-sector summit with local partners.
+• Allows leadership retreat sessions, performing arts exchange, or cross-sector meetings with local partners.

 Best Time to Go

-• March–May (autumn) delivers mild temps across Sydney and Melbourne, manageable humidity in the north, and lower crowds—prime for balanced pacing.
+• March–May (autumn) brings mild weather in Sydney and Melbourne, manageable humidity in the north, and lower crowds.

-• September–November (spring) offers blooming landscapes, comfortable weather, and reliable reef conditions before summer heat.
+• September–November (spring) offers comfortable temperatures and dependable reef conditions before summer heat.

-• December–February is warm/humid in the tropics with school holidays; we adjust schedules and indoor venues to manage heat.
+• December–February is warmer and more humid in the tropics, with school holidays; we adjust timing and indoor options to reduce heat stress.

-• June–August is cooler in the south and dry season in the Top End; plan layers for evenings and expect peak reef demand.
+• June–August is cooler in the south and dry in much of the north; pack layers for evenings and expect strong reef demand.

-• Tropical cyclone season (Nov–Apr) requires flexible reef planning—we monitor forecasts and hold alternative land-based programs.
+• Tropical cyclone season (Nov–Apr) requires flexible reef planning.
+We monitor forecasts and hold land-based backup options.

 Group Logistics